greatfellows/Project-Fridge-Cleaner/README.md

 Great Fellows - What can I make?
 	*A project to tell you what to make for dinner based off of what you have in your own fridge!

-Created by Eric Huang, Benjamin Clard, Hanna Alemu, & Elle Young
+Created by Eric Huang, Benjamin Clark, Hanna Alemu, & Elle Young
 ================================================================
 **Update for Monday 06.24.19: